webprasanth/online-wallet/README.md

 * DI, IOC
 * Repositry pattern and maybe few others when needed
 * Basics of tests (xUnit)
-* Basics of Javascript/jQuery, Bootstrap
+* Basics of Javascript/jQuery, Bootstrap, Knockout